-Even Mark’s buddy, Facebook board member and early investor, Peter Thiel has a private jet gassed up and waiting to fly his family and friends to the most expensive place in the world, New Zealand, if World War III ensues.
-He got citizenship without evening visiting.
-Ah, how nice it is to be a billionaire!
+Even Mark’s buddy, Facebook ex-board member and early investor, Peter Thiel has a private jet gassed up and waiting to fly his family and friends to the most expensive place in the world, New Zealand, if World War III ensues.

-But what about the rest of us poor saps who can’t afford to pillage indigenous people or cough up $20,000 an hour for a 12-hour Gulfstream 650 flight to New Zealand?
+But what about the rest of us poor saps who can’t afford to buy out indigenous people or cough up $20,000 an hour for a 12-hour Gulfstream 650 flight across the world?
 Are we commoners screwed?
 Heck no!

-We must stand our ground and fight for our freedom as the ungodly rich flee.
-If we emerge victorious, then we can rebuild our own empires and permanently ban those cowards who left us when we needed their resources the most.
+We must stand our ground and fight for our freedom as the ungodly rich flee our great nation!
+If we survive, we can then rebuild our own empires.
+In the process, we can confiscate the properties of those who fled and permanently ban them from returning home.

 Here are two weight charts to see if you’re a healthy weight.
-If you’re not, then at least make sure you can complete the distance and time requirements.
-The least fit will die first!
+If you’re not within the guidelines, then at least make sure you can complete the distance and time requirements.
+Remember, you don’t have to outrun an angry bear.
+You just need to outrun the person next to you.
+The least fit will suffer the greatest!

-2) Reinforce my secret room.
 Do you remember watching Wes Craven’s 1991 film, The People Under The Stairs?
-It’s as good as watching The Exorcist as a kid.
+It’s as terrible as watching The Exorcist as a kid.
 Nightmares galore!
 You’ll learn from the movie that everybody should build a secret room so nobody can find them.

 Your secret room should have electrical outlets for a mini fridge, microwave, router, CCTV, laptop, and cell phone.
 You should be able to live in your secret room for at least a month to let any sort of nuclear radiation thin out a little.
 If your enemy is camped outside, the longer you can hold out, the higher your chance for survival as they move on to their next victims.